-The angles in the data events are directly related to the momentum vector as explained in the figure below:
+The angles in the data events are directly related to the momentum vector.
+This relationship is explained in the figure below:

-The momentum vector for a proton is shown as the red arrow from the interaction point, where the two protons collide, to the interaction point in the detector.
+The momentum vector for a proton is shown as the red arrow from the interaction point, where the two protons collide, to the red dot on the blue double circle (not shown).
 The momentum vector makes an angle θ with the beamline.
-The components of momentum p, p_x and p_y , make angles θ_x and θ_y , respectively, with the beamline.
+The components of momentum \mathbf{p} , $\mathbf{p}{\mathbf{x}}$ and $\mathbf{p}{\mathbf{y}}$, make angles $\theta{\mathbf{x}}$ and $\theta{\mathbf{y}}$, respectively, with the beamline.

 The key data collection hinges on determining the angle between the proton direction and the beamline.
-We will use the blue θ rather than θ_x and θ_y to describe our results.
-We discuss the method of finding θ from the event image in the Implementation section.
+We will use θ rather than θ_x and θ_y to describe our results.
+The method of finding θ from the event image is discussed in the Implementation section.

-When students make a histogram from the data, the histogram looks like an interference pattern with a gap in the middle.
+When the students make a histogram from the data, the histogram looks like an interference pattern with a gap in the middle.
 This gap occurs in the beam pipe region, where no detector components are present.
-You may need to guide your students to realize the significance of the gap.
+You may have to guide your students to realize the significance of the gap.
 Taking the gap into account, the resulting interference pattern will be familiar to students who have studied double slit or single slit interference.
 This interference pattern provides evidence for the claim that a proton can act both as a wave and a particle.
-Each of the protons acts as a barrier (particle) for the other proton creating the interference pattern (wave) as shown in the diagram to the above.
+Each of the protons acts as a barrier (particle) for the other proton creating the interference pattern (wave) as shown in the diagram to the left.
 Therefore, the size of the proton can be estimated using the classical model for interference of a plane wave around a barrier.